Green Building Best Practices

 Elements of modern green building include:

-Sun Ship, Vauban, Germany energy efficient technologies and best practices in developing a property, such as Leadership in Energy and Environmental Design (LEED) standards.
+• Green Building- energy efficient technologies and best practices in developing a property, such as implementing Leadership in Energy and Environmental Design (LEED) standards

-- replacing gas-fired heating, ventilation, and air-conditioning (HVAC) units & boilers with electric (and/ or renewable energy-based) HVAC systems and heat pumps
+• - replacing gas-fired heating, ventilation, and air-conditioning (HVAC) units & boilers with electric HVAC systems and electric or renewable energy-based heat pumps

 Global Green Building

-In its World Energy Outlook, the International Energy Agency identifies pathways for clean energy technological solutions needed to reach global carbon neutrality by 2050.
+In its World Energy Outlook (WEO), the International Energy Agency (IEA) identifies pathways for clean energy technological solutions needed to reach global carbon neutrality by 2050.
 It also details interim goals that will ensure the world is on the path to net zero.

 All new buildings should meet modern international thresholds set for high energy efficiency standards, such as the International Energy Conservation Code, and LEED.